xuchen66/sphinx-emdocs/source/serialem-note-hidden-goodies.rst

 Python External Control
 ~~~~~~~~~~~~~~~~~~~~~~~

-You can also use Python Console to control SerialEM processs.
-SerialEM acts as a complete embedded system in this case, and Python is completely external.
-If you run Python on a different computer from the Windows computer on which SerialEM is installed, you have to build a SerialEM Python Module on your system.
-Here is an example to build the SerialEM Python Module on a Mac.
+You can also use Python Console to control SerialEM process.
+SerialEM acts
+as a complete embedded system in this case, and Python is completely
+external.
+If you run Python on a different computer from the Windows
+computer on which SerialEM is installed, you have to build a SerialEM Python
+Module on your system.
+Here is an example to build the SerialEM Python
+Module on a Mac.

 .. code-block::